xxia8864/Article/README.md

-- First-principles design.
+- First-principles.
 - Less is more.
-Boring tech is good tech.
+- Boring tech is good tech.
 - Hope is not a strategy.
 Always have plan B.
 - Always question vendors.
 - Good networks stay invisible.